dylan-lang/opendylan/documentation/intro-dylan/source/conditions.rst

 condition.
 Let us assume that the ``find-person-or-pet`` function established the ``handle-no-person-found`` handler and that the ``find-pet`` function established the ``handle-no-pet-found`` handler.
-Since ``handle-no-pet-found`` was established later, it was the one chosen and called by ``signal`` in frame 3.
+Since ``handle-no-pet-found`` was established later, it was the one chosen and called by :drm:`signal` in frame 3.

 The code to establish the handlers may have looked like this: